Stanley Kauffmann: Career

 Kauffmann was a long-time advocate and enthusiast of foreign film, helping to introduce and popularize in America the works of directors such as Ingmar Bergman, François Truffaut, Claude Chabrol, and Yasujirō Ozu.
 He inspired and influenced younger film and cultural critics such as Roger Ebert and David Denby.

 Kauffmann was also a professor of English, Drama, and Film at City University of New York (Hunter College, York College, and the Graduate Center) (1973–76) and taught at the Yale School of Drama.

 Kauffmann was featured in the 2009 documentary For the Love of Movies: The Story of American Film Criticism where he was shown discussing the beginnings of film criticism in America, and noting the important contributions of poet Vachel Lindsay, who grasped that "the arrival of film was an important moment in the history of human consciousness".

-Kauffmann is noted for his dissenting opinions on otherwise critically acclaimed films, giving negative reviews for Brazil, Star Wars, Raiders of the Lost Ark, The Godfather, Million Dollar Baby, Gone with the Wind, Becket, Taxi Driver, 2001: A Space Odyssey and Pulp Fiction, films that were heavily praised by other notable critics.
+Kauffmann is noted for his dissenting opinions on otherwise critically acclaimed films, giving negative reviews for Brazil, Star Wars, Raiders of the Lost Ark, The Godfather, Million Dollar Baby, Gone with the Wind, Becket, Taxi Driver, and 2001: A Space Odyssey, films that were heavily praised by other notable critics.

 Personal life

-Kauffmann attended DeWitt Clinton High School in the Bronx and New York University, where he received a Bachelor of Fine Arts in 1935, and he was an actor and stage manager with NYU's 1920s-30s revival of the Washington Square Players.
+Kauffmann attended DeWitt Clinton High School in the Bronx and New York University, where he received a Bachelor of Fine Arts in 1935, and he was an actor and stage manager with NYU's 1920s–30s revival of the Washington Square Players.
 Kauffmann married Laura Cohen in 1943, and they remained together until Cohen's death in 2012.
 They did not have children.
 Kauffmann died of pneumonia at St. Luke's Hospital in Manhattan on October 9, 2013, at age 97.